- Home

 If you’re looking for a fun way to train your brain, Peak could be the mobile app for you.

-Peak is a brain training app that provides short bursts of cognitive exercise.
+This brain training app provides short bursts of cognitive exercise.
 Each game or activity centres around improving focus, memory, problem-solving, and mental agility.

 The motivational coach tool also tracks your progress and challenges you with new games to help you reach your goals.
 It was created in collaboration with scientists studying how video games affect our brains.

-Peak is free to play, but does offer a paid subscription for extra features.
-If you want to try Peak today, use the buttons below.
+Peak is free to play, but offers a paid subscription for extra features.
+If you’d like to try it, use the buttons below.

 7. Classic newspaper puzzles

-With the rise of online news media, for many of us, physical newspapers are no longer a regular part of daily life.
-So it’s likely that a lot of former newspaper puzzlers will be missing out.
+With the rise of online news media, for many of us, physical newspapers are no longer a part of daily life.
+So it’s likely that former newspaper puzzlers are missing out.

 If you’re a fan of crosswords and sudoku, The Guardian’s famous crosswords, cryptic crosswords, and sudoku puzzles are all available to play on their website for free.